ibm-cloud-docs/activity-tracker/ibm-internal-only/documentation.md

 **Contacts for queries:**
-* For any documentation queries, contact Marisa (lopezdsr@uk.ibm.com) in slack.
+* For any documentation and CADF compliance queries, contact Marisa (lopezdsr@uk.ibm.com) in slack.
-* For CADF compliance queries, contact Brendan Hayes (brendan.hayes@us.ibm.com) in slack.
+* For SF queries, contact Brendan Hayes (brendan.hayes@us.ibm.com) in slack.

 ## Sections in the Auditing topic